-Annie is producer and chief vocalist for the series of teaching recordings that accompany the songbook, Rise Up Singing.
+Annie is producer and chief vocalist for the series of teaching discs used to learn the tunes in Rise Up Singing.
 She plays the acoustic guitar, old-timey banjo, the djimbe and mandolin.

 Annie got her BFA in illustration from Carnegie Mellon University, and is an alumni of Moore College of art's teacher certification program.
 She has worked as an art teacher, graphic artist and retreat leader.

 PETER has been leading group singing for over thirty years, accompanying himself on guitar, autoharp, fiddle and the djimbe (West African drum).

 Peter developed a number of singalong resources over the years culminating in Rise Up Singing (published in 1988 by Sing Out Publications.)
 As Sing Out's Publications Director from 1988-92, Peter served as managing editor for four other songbooks and is the editor of Pete Seeger's widely acclaimed autobiography/song collection entitled Where Have All the Flowers Gone.

 He has also worked as a religion teacher, social change organizer, health administrator, marriage & family therapist, a retreat and workshop leader and nursing instructor (at UMass Amherst from 2006-12).
 He has a website on Quakerism called inwardlight.org.